ISBC Granada 2017 will focus on the fundamentals of crystallization from solutions and its applications for ...

-ISBC covered five days of lectures and practical demonstrations carried out by 28 selected experts in the field of crystallisation of biological macromolecules and biomineralisation.
+ISBC covered five days of lectures and practical demonstrations carried by 27 selected experts in the fields of crystallisation of biological macromolecules and biomineralisation.

-The first day of the School dealt with the fundamentals of crystallisation from solution to protein crystals; covering a wide range of topics from how to purify proteins, through the physicochemical properties of solutions, nucleation and light scattering theories, to finish with crystal growth techniques and handling of protein crystals.
+The second day, Monday, focused on explaining the fundamentals of crystallisation from solution to protein crystals; covering a wide range of topics from the physicochemical properties of solutions, through nucleation and light scattering techniques to finish with crystal growth methods and handling of protein crystals.

 Tuesday was devoted to special hot topics that included talks on the crystallisation of large crystals, complexes and membrane proteins.